jmwollny/lab/campspotter/README.md

-# This is an app that finds suitable camping spots along a route
+# This is an app that uses AI to find suitable camping spots along a route
 Currently I am running the LLM locally using Ollama.
 This is run using the command
 ```bash